Using Frida¶

 conn.enumerate_processes()

-# Get the dynamic token
+# Get dynamic token

 token = d._get_session_token()